Open-Collective-Foundation/docs/how-it-works/payouts.md

 # Payouts

-In order to achieve your initiative's mission, you need to spend the money you raise.
+In order to achieve your Collective's mission, you need to spend the money you raise.
 We are here to facilitate that, and to take care of a lot of the admin for you.
-OCF functions as your initiative's bank account and we process many kinds of payouts for our hosted groups.
+OCF functions as your Collective's bank account and we process many kinds of payouts for our hosted groups.

 There are a range of ways to pay out funds from your OCF budget, depending on what you're paying for and who you want to pay.
 Most payouts happen through [Expenses](basics.md#submitting-expenses) on your Open Collective page, but we have also developed other options to meet the needs of our community in specific circumstances.